Main Setup vs QGD

 Study the Qb3 reply to ...Qb6.
 Learn c4 setups against King's Indian structures.
 For sharper play, consider the Jobava London (2.Nc3).

 No. The middlegames are rich with attacking ideas (Ne5, Bxh7+, kingside pawn storms).
 The opening is solid, but the ensuing games can be as sharp as any other 1.d4 system.
-Carlsen's World Championship London games prove it has real bite.
+Ding Liren chose the London for Game 6 of the 2023 World Championship — proof it has real bite at the highest level.

 Yes, one of the best opening choices for beginners and busy players.
 Minimal theory, consistent setup against most Black defenses, and clear strategic goals.
 You'll focus on tactics and endgames while your opening runs on autopilot.